Black Peak (Kalanag) rising above the Bandarpunch massif in the Garhwal Himalayas

 Trek alongside the Ruinsara Gad through alpine meadows and birch forests.
 Arrive at the stunning Ruinsara Lake, a glacial lake reflecting the surrounding peaks.
 The campsite offers spectacular views of the Bandarpunch range.

-Ruinsara to Kyarkoti (BC)
+Ruinsara to Kyarkoti (Base Camp)

 4,050m 7 km trek 5–6 hours